How To Use Behavioural Science To Boost Conversions

 - But in reality we don’t sit in a bubble with a bunch of strangers trying to say clever things about something we don’t really care that much about.
 Neither is it normal to talk about digital content when we know the person who thought up the idea may be watching us behind a one-way mirror.
 This is as about as far from reality as anything we could think up in our wildest dreams.

 - Behavioural economics indicates that observing users (e.g. usability research), listening (e.g. qualitative research) and using implicit research methods (e.g. Implicit Association Test) are more reliable methods of research as they don’t rely on self-reporting.
-Direct questioning at the time of a user visit can be useful to obtain feedback on the user experience, but be aware of the limitations of such research.
+Direct questioning at the time of a user visit can be useful to obtain feedback on the user experience.
+Be aware of the limitations of such research.

 - For understanding how people react to new content or new products the most reliable method is a controlled experiment.
-The scientific method used for A/B testing for instance allows us to measure real changes in behaviour rather than rely on biased and flawed research techniques.
+The scientific method used for A/B testing allows us to measure real changes in behaviour.
+Rather than rely on biased and flawed research techniques.

 2. Psychological Rewards Drive Attention:

 Brands are objects in our minds and relatively few brands connect at an emotional level.
 We respond emotionally to brands because they help us meet psychological goals not because we are particularly loyal to them.
 Brands, however, can use these psychological territories to differentiate themselves from competitors and to improve their appeal to customers.

 Neuroscience research (Berns & Moore, 2012) indicates that products and services activate the reward system of our brain.
 Indeed, this is more predictive of future sales than subjective likeability and the intensity of the brain’s response is related to the value we expect the product to deliver.